svenvc/zinc/zinc-http-components-paper.md

 ## Content-types, mime-types and the accept header

-Just because you ask for some resource which you thing is of a certain mime-type, does not yet mean that is what you will get back.
+Just because you ask for some resource which you think is of a certain mime-type, does not yet mean that is what you will get back.
 The people maintaining the server might have reconfigured things.
 The extension at the end of a URL has no real significance.